It’s unrealistic to expect to get referrals without giving referrals.

 from the North Point Team

-My "system" is asking quesitons and listening.
-I look for opportunities then ask some questions about the situation, then ask for permission to share contact information about someone I know who I beleive could be a good referral target for that person.
+My "system" is asking questions and listening.
+I look for opportunities then ask some questions about the situation, then ask for permission to share contact information about someone I know who I believe could be a good referral target for that person.
 Its not out of the blue though. there has to be a "trigger". the trigger could be a situation I see, or a response to an unrelated question.
 Or it could be a spontaneous utterance from that person that triggers me to see if that is an opportunity to refer them to someone I know.